 So, that brings us to our next topic, which is safety concerns.

 As with any type of procedure or treatment, complications can occur with overexposure or misuse.
 Ultimately, you should always follow any medical or product guidelines to ensure you are exposing yourself within proper timelines and at safe temperatures.
 Always be aware of potential medical reactions based on your existing health condition.

 Studies and findings are still being reported, so we’re continually updating new outcomes in order to ensure the well-being of our customers and potential customers.
 Overall, we are learning that red light and light therapy in general are non-invasive and produce no side effects when used correctly.

 The Bottom Line

-Ultimately, using red light therapy, near-infrared, or chromotherapy is a safe, effective way to improve the health of your skin and more.
-If you make sure to follow the advice of your medical practitioner or product guidelines, you should reap the many benefits it can provide.
+Ultimately, using red light therapy, near-infrared, or chromotherapy is a safe, effective way to improve your complexion and more.
+If you follow your medical practitioner’s advice or product guidelines, the many benefits can be yours.